dombarter/dombarter.github.io/content/posts/azure-functions-app-settings.md

 # The Motivation

-Currently when you make an Azure Functions project you have a `local.settings.json` file where you setup environment rules do do with the runtime frameworks, CORs settings etc - you can also configure 'application settings' that will be exposed as environment variables during runtime.
+Currently when you make an Azure Functions project you have a `local.settings.json` file where you setup environment rules to do with the runtime frameworks, CORs settings etc - you can also configure 'application settings' that will be exposed as environment variables during runtime.

-There are two things I would like to change about this:
+There are three things I would like to change about this:
 * I would like to separate the concerns by keeping environment configuration in one place, and my application/logic specific settings elsewhere.
 * It is not best practice to distribute sensitive settings by committing them into the repository - we need a different way of doing this.
 Currently you would have to commit the `local.settings.json` to distribute the sensitive values.
+* Once `local.settings.json` contains no sensitive values I'd like to remove it from the `.gitignore` so that each member of the team will have the same local configuration.

 # Setup